gyorgys/VRFPSLogger/README.md

 VRFPSLogger [outfile]
 ```

-If outfile already exists, logs will be appended.
+If outfile already exists, it will be replaced.

 To build, set the OpenVRSDKPath environment variable to point to your OpenVR SDK directory.